mapeditor/tiled/docs/reference/tmx-changelog.rst

    hex format.
 This is because the number of colors supported in a Wang set was increased from 15 to 255.

+-  Valid transformations of tiles in a set (flipping, rotation) are specified in a ``transformations`` element.

 Tiled 1.4
 ---------